 If Your Gas Logs Create Moisture

 Water is another byproduct of combustion.
-If you have vented gas logs, most of the moisture escapes out the vent, but when you use unvented gas logs the extra moisture enters your home.
-That can be a plus for many homes during dry winter months, but if your home is tightly insulated, or you have a humidifier, the excess moisture might show up as condensation on cold windows.
+If you have vented gas logs, most of the moisture escapes out the vent, but when you use unvented gas logs, the extra moisture enters your home.
+That can be a plus for many homes during dry winter months, but if your home is tightly insulated or you have a humidifier, the excess moisture might show up as condensation on cold windows.

 If your walls are not insulated, the moisture can attach itself to your interior walls and possibly dampen fabrics in the room where the vent-free gas log fireplace is installed.

-Gas Log Safety
+Tips for Gas Log Safety

-- Unvented gas logs generate a lot of heat.
-Keep combustibles away from the fireplace.
+- Keep combustibles away from the fireplace.
+Unvented gas logs generate a lot of heat.

 - Always leave the fireplace doors open during use.